-Once end the exam from live view, the exam is no longer active.
-Once you end an exam, students will only be able to hand in answer through an offline answer file.
+Once the exam has been ended from live view, the exam is no longer active, and students will only be able to hand in their answers through an offline answer file.

 After you have ended an exam you can now start grading.
 You can find your ungraded exams under the "Ungraded" tab on your "Exams" page (see figure 8.1).

 To grade your exam, follow the instructions below: